 (b) the partner exercised all such due diligence to prevent the commission of the offence as ought to have been exercised having regard to the nature of the partner’s functions and to all the circumstances.

+(2a) A partner or a body corporate may be proceeded against and convicted of an offence against this Act by virtue of subsection (1) whether or not proceedings are taken against the licensee and whether or not the licensee was convicted of the offence.

 (3) The reference in subsection (2) to a partner does not include a reference to a partner who is also the licensee and the defence available to an officer under section 90 is not available to an officer who is also the licensee.

+[Section 89 amended by No. 4 of 2008 s.
+69.]

 90. Liability of officers

-Where a body corporate is to be treated as having committed an offence against this Act, each of the body’s officers is also to be treated as having committed the offence unless the officer proves that —
+(1) Where a body corporate is to be treated as having committed an offence against this Act, each of the body’s officers is also to be treated as having committed the offence unless the officer proves that —